Rajpratik71/linux-manPages/dirname.md

        dirname [OPTION] NAME...

 DESCRIPTION
-       Output  each  NAME  with  its  last  non-slash  component and trailing slashes removed; if NAME contains no /'s, output '.' (meaning the cur‐ rent directory).
+       Output each NAME with its last non-slash component and trailing slashes removed; if NAME contains no /'s, output '.' (meaning the current directory).

        -z, --zero
               end each output line with NUL, not newline